deanqkhanhcoder/deanqkhanhcoder/README.md

-# 👋 Hello, I'm Dean Khanh (@deanqkhanhcoder)
+# 👋 Hello, I'm Phạm Quốc Khánh (@deanqkhanhcoder)

 ## 💫 About Me
-I'm a passionate software developer with a focus on building efficient and scalable applications.
-My journey in tech has equipped me with skills in various programming languages and frameworks, allowing me to tackle diverse challenges in software development.
+I'm a passionate software developer focused on building scalable and impactful applications, as well as a competitive programmer.
+I have equipped myself with skills in a variety of programming languages ​​and problem-solving processes, allowing me to tackle a variety of approaches to software development and problem-solving.

 ## 🔭 What I'm Working On
 - Building innovative solutions to real-world problems